 Combining Fibonacci with support and resistance

-- Find key support and resistance levels on the gold chart.
+- Mark key support and resistance levels on the gold chart before applying Fibonacci.

-- Apply Fibonacci retracements to recent price moves.
+- Apply Fibonacci retracements to recent significant moves.

-- Look for where Fibonacci levels meet support/resistance.
+- Look for where Fibonacci levels overlap with your support/resistance zones.

-- Use these points as entry, exit, or stop-loss points.
+- Treat these confluence areas as high-probability entry, exit, or stop-loss points.

 Tips for using Fibonacci retracements in gold trading

-- Don’t rely solely on Fibonacci levels; use them with other indicators and fundamental analysis.
+- Don’t rely on Fibonacci alone.
+Combine with other indicators and fundamental awareness.

 Common pitfalls to avoid